ggalisky/portfolio_mm/_engineering/depthv1.md

 #### Electronics

 Since our time line was tight, we started working on the electronics first.
-While we could afford to iterate on the firmware and mechanical casing daily, getting a PCB made and shipped takes 5-10 days.
-Once the electronics were designed and ordered we could then reallocate our time to iterating on the firmware and mechanical casing.
+While we could afford to iterate on the firmware and mechanical design daily, getting a PCB made and shipped takes 5-10 days.
+Once the electronics were designed and ordered we could then reallocate our time to iterating on the firmware and mechanical design.

 Our first step was creating a rough set of requirements.
 We landed on the following: